Caverject or PDE-5-Inhibitors

-If you are considering using Caverject, bear in mind that using the syringe or injection device can be quite difficult – this is especially if you have problems with your hands or do not like needles.
+If you’re considering using Caverject, bear in mind that using the syringe or injection device can be quite difficult – this is especially if you have problems with your hands or do not like needles.
 More people decide to stop using Caverject because of the technique than because of poor results.
-To make to process easier, it might be worth both you are your partner learning how to prepare and give the injection.
+To make the process easier, it might be worth both you and your partner learning how to prepare and give the injection.

-The most common side-effect of Caverject is pain in the penis after the injection – 30% of people experience pain in their penis at least once after using Caverject.
-However, it is described as mild or moderate pain in most cases, and only three out of every 100 people stop using the medicine because of the pain.
+The most common side-effect of Caverject is pain in the penis after the injection – about 30% of people experience pain in their penis at least once after using Caverject.
+However, it’s described as mild or moderate pain in most cases, and only three out of every 100 people stop using the medicine because of the pain.

-There is also a risk of scarring, bruising, colour changes or rashes to the skin of the penis following an injection.
-It is important to follow the instructions carefully to reduce the chances of this occurring.
+There’s also a risk of scarring, bruising, colour changes or rashes to the skin of the penis following an injection.
+It’s important to follow the instructions carefully to reduce the chances of this occurring.

 The main alternatives and first choice medications for erectile dysfunction are PDE-5 inhibitors:

-Viagra (sildenafil) – was the first PDE-5 inhibitor on the market.
+- Viagra (sildenafil) – was the first PDE-5 inhibitor on the market.
 Its effects start 30 to 60 minutes after taking the tablet but can be less effective if taken after a large meal.
 The effects can last for up to twelve hours with 60 to 80% of people experiencing improved erections during that time.
 Headache and flushing are the most common side-effects.
-You can also get generic Sildenafil and, from Spring 2018, over the counter Viagra Connect.
+You can get Viagra Connect over the counter

-Cialis (tadalafil) – may start to work slightly faster than Viagra, after about 30 minutes.
-The effects tend to last longer than Viagra too, up to 36 hours, and it is not affected by the food you eat.
+- Cialis (tadalafil) – may start to work slightly faster than Viagra, after about 30 minutes.
+The effects tend to last longer than Viagra too, up to 36 hours, and aren’t affected by the food you eat.
 70 to 80% of people taking Cialis experienced improved erections.
 Headache and indigestion are the most common side-effects.
-You can also get generic Tadalafil and Cialis Daily.
+You can also get generic Tadalafil and Cialis Daily

-Levitra (vardenafil) – is a slightly newer PDE-5 inhibitor than Viagra or Cialis.
+- Levitra (vardenafil) – is a slightly newer PDE-5 inhibitor than Viagra or Cialis.
 It works after around 30 minutes, but the tablet form can be affected by heavy meals.
-An orodispersable tablet version that dissolves on the tongue is available that it not affected by what you eat, and is good for people that find it hard to swallow tablets.
+An orodispersable tablet version that dissolves on the tongue is available that isn’t affected by eating, and is good for people that find it hard to swallow tablets.
 70 to 80% of people experienced improved erections.
-Headache, flushing and nasal congestion are the most common side-effects.
+Headache, flushing and nasal congestion are the most common side-effects

-Spedra (avanafil) – is one of the newest PDE-5 inhibitors.
-It can more precisely target the penis when it is swallowed in that way that means there should be fewer side-effects in other parts of the body.
+- Spedra (avanafil) – is one of the newest PDE-5 inhibitors.
+It can more precisely target the penis when it’s swallowed so there should be fewer side effects in other parts of the body.
 60 to 70% of people taking Spedra have been able to have sex within 15 minutes of taking the medicine.
-Headache is less common than with the other PDE-5 inhibitors, but it is still the most common side-effect of this medicine.
+Headache is less common than with the other PDE-5 inhibitors, but it’s still the most common side-effect of this medicine

 There are some other treatment option available too: